DOS Releases July 2019 Visa Bulletin

-This month's bulletin shows continued backlogs (demand > supply) in the EB-1 and EB-2 categories for China and India; the EB-3 category for China, India, and the Philippines (including "Other Workers"); the EB-4 category for El Salvador, Guatemala, Honduras, and Mexico (including "Certain Religious Workers"); and the EB-5 category for China and Vietnam (both "Non-Regional Center" and "Regional Center").
+This month's bulletin shows continued backlogs (demand > supply) in the employment-based categories with EB-1 backlogs for all countries; EB-2 backlogs for China and India; EB-3 backlogs for China and India (including "Other Workers"), with the Philippines now current; EB-4 backlogs for El Salvador, Guatemala, Honduras, and Mexico (including "Certain Religious Workers"); and EB-5 backlogs for China, India, and Vietnam (for both "Non-Regional" and "Regional" Centers).
 All other employment-based categories are current.
-There continue to be significant backlogs in all family-sponsored categories, with backlogs of up to ~23 years (FS-4 category for the Philippines).
+There continue to be significant backlogs in all family-sponsored categories, with backlogs of up to ~21 years (FS-4 category for the Philippines).

 A link to the July bulletin is here.